 - I grew up in the Lutheran church.
 My mom is an organist and Lutheran school teacher.
 Some of my earliest memories of church involve either me sitting nearby the organ bench where my mother was playing or singing my little heart out in the children’s choir.

 - For me, faith and music are intertwined.
 Singing in the choir was always a big part of my worship experience.
 (Being the daughter of the music director–also my mom–I had no choice.)
 Luckily, I loved it.
 I adore music and continued singing in church through college at Valparaiso University.
 I have a special place in my heart for the Holden Evening Prayer liturgy, which I sang as a cantor on occasion at Valpo’s candlelight services.

-- I’ve always been passionate about reading and writing.
+- I’ve been passionate about reading and writing since childhood.
 At Valpo, I studied English literature, journalism and the humanities.
 I also worked at the writing center and the school newspaper.

 - I never thought I’d work for the church.
 In 2008, when I graduated, paying jobs in journalism were difficult to find.
 The chair of the English department connected me with a job at Fourth Presbyterian Church, a large, progressive congregation in downtown Chicago.
 They have about 4,000 members and a full communications department.